-- The \$600 million and \$2 billion thresholds are improvements over the current levels, but more could be done to differentiate larger community banks from the largest money center banks. - It is positive that banks under the small bank threshold will have the option to opt into the new framework or continue to be evaluated under the existing small bank test. - Intermediate banks will be able to opt into the new community development test, or keep their current community development investment evaluation framework, but they will be required to comply with the new retail lending test.
-This will lead to increased complexity. - Large banks will have new tests for retail lending and services and community development lending and services. - The final rule includes a detailed list of qualifying activities and a process to get binding preapproval that a loan or investment qualifies for CRA credit which should increase ex ante certainty. - The requirement for large banks that conduct more than 20% of their retail lending outside of their facilities-based assessment areas to delineate retail-lending assessment areas may be a burden for some banks but should provide a more reasonable approach for evaluating branchless online banks.
+- The \$600 million and \$2 billion thresholds are improvements over the current levels, but more could be done to differentiate larger community banks from the largest money center banks. - It is positive that banks under the small bank threshold will have the option to opt in to the new framework or continue to be evaluated under the existing small bank test. - Intermediate banks will be able to opt into the new community development test, or keep their current community development investment evaluation framework, but they will be required to comply with the new retail lending test.
+This will lead to increased complexity. - Large banks will have new tests for retail lending and services and community development lending and services.

-- The new retail lending test is more complicated than the existing framework and is likely to result in a significantly greater number of community banks receiving low satisfactory or needs to improve ratings.
-This appears to be a deliberate policy choice by banking regulators to "raise the bar" for CRA expectations. - The ability for small and intermediate banks to continue to be permitted to delineate partial counties as assessment areas is a positive feature of the new rule.
+- The final rule includes a detailed list of qualifying activities and a process to get binding preapproval that a loan or investment qualifies for CRA credit which should increase ex ante certainty. - The new retail lending test is more complicated than the existing framework and is likely to result in a significantly greater number of community banks receiving low satisfactory or needs to improve ratings.
+This appears to be a deliberate policy choice by banking regulators to "raise the bar" for CRA expectations.